Blog Hero

 Changing your screen to show white font on a black background is a popular aesthetic choice for some smartphone users.
 However, there have been claims that dark mode has health benefits, too.

-Is ‘Dark Mode’ Better for Your Eyes?
+Is ‘Dark Mode’ or ‘Light Mode’ Better for Your Eyes?

 • Dry eye